Bodybuilding and supplements go together like squatting in lycra and Instagram fame, they have an almost symbiotic relationship.

 With all these benefits, you’d think that the answer to whether BCAAs are worth taking would be a simple one.
 But actually, it’s not.

 The problem is that most people’s diets contain more than enough BCAAs through high protein meals.
-Whey protein supplements are superior sources of Leucine than BCAA supplements and has more benefits anyway.
+Whey protein supplements are superior sources of Leucine than BCAA supplements and have more benefits anyway.

 It is for this reason that many fitness experts claim that BCAAs are a waste of money.